 In another instance, Cygnet partnered with a premier client focused on manufacturing and supplying complete lift systems and components; manufacturing electronics, mechanical and energy efficient valve blocks, single and multi-stage telescopic cylinders, car frames, cabins, safety catches for passengers and cargo elevators.

 Being a pioneer in customer service, they required a role-based mobile application for end-users and technicians; and a desktop application for the supervisor to manage the value input by the technicians.
 Client also required IoT integration for some of the elevators in Germany.

 Cygnet helped in developing innovative application for elevator maintenance which was connected to the Micro-Controller Board using Bluetooth and USB.
 The desktop application was handled by the supervisor to assign tasks to technicians according to locations, whereas end-users could raise a request for elevator maintenance.

-Both these instances highlight how crucial it is to have people, process and technology work harmoniously with each other while supporting the client’s needs.
+Both these instances highlight how crucial it is to have people, processes, and technology work harmoniously with each other while supporting the client’s needs.

-That’s why if you are in search of a partner who can help you achieve your goals successfully and generate great return on investments, you need to get in touch with our dedicated technology consultants at Cygnet Infotech on +1-609-245-0971 or email@example.com.
+That’s why if you are in search of a partner who can help you achieve your goals successfully and generate a great return on investments, you need to get in touch with our dedicated technology consultants at Cygnet Infotech at +1-609-245-0971 or email@example.com.